-The primary purpose of the Review Report is to recommend a Go or No-Go decision to the NSW Government.
+The primary purpose of the Review Report is to recommend a decision on how the agency should proceed to the NSW Government.
 The Review Report, once finalised by the GCA, is provided to the NSW Cabinet.
 The Delivery Agency is expected to act on the recommendations documented in the Review Report.